berylcczhang/TEST/doc/sphinx/intro.rst

 What Does SLUG Do?
 ------------------

 SLUG is a stellar population synthesis (SPS) code, meaning that, for a specified stellar initial mass function (IMF), star formation history (SFH), cluster mass function (CMF), cluster lifetime function (CLF), and (optionally) distribution of extinctions (A_V), it predicts the spectra and photometry of both individual star clusters and the galaxies (or sub-regions of galaxies) that contain them.
+It also predicts the yields of various isotopes.
 In this regard, SLUG operates much like any other SPS code.
 The main difference is that SLUG regards the functions describing the stellar population as probability distributions, and the resulting stellar population as being the result of a draw from them.
-SLUG performs a Monte Carlo simulation to determine the PDF of the light produced by the stellar populations that are drawn from these distributions.
+SLUG performs a Monte Carlo simulation to determine the PDF of the light and yields produced by the stellar populations that are drawn from these distributions.
 The remainder of this section briefly describes the major conceptual pieces of a SLUG simulation.
 For a more detailed description, readers are referred to `da Silva, Fumagalli, & Krumholz (2012) <http://adsabs.harvard.edu/abs/2012ApJ...745..145D>`_.

 Cluster Simulations and Galaxy Simulations
 ------------------------------------------